PGS62/VBA-CSV/README.md

 # VBA-CSV
-Fast and convenient CSV reading and writing for VBA and Excel spreadsheets, inspired by R's [fread](https://www.rdocumentation.org/packages/data.table/versions/1.14.0/topics/fread), and [Julia](https://julialang.org/)'s [CSV.jl](https://csv.juliadata.org/stable/).
+Fast and convenient CSV reading and writing for VBA (Excel, Word, Powerpoint) and Excel spreadsheets, inspired by R's [fread](https://www.rdocumentation.org/packages/data.table/versions/1.14.0/topics/fread), and [Julia](https://julialang.org/)'s [CSV.jl](https://csv.juliadata.org/stable/).

 If you like this code please give it a star.
 I like stars.